 arrow keys are sufficient to select an address and continue populating a form.

 Postcode Lookup can be replicated.
 Good address finders will present a complete address list for a postcode if a correct postcode is entered.

 Easier to Integrate.
 Address Finders can be bound dynamically to any input field and create address selection boxes on the fly.
 This means that no custom HTML needs to be injected on a page.
 Consequently, integrations should be relatively quicker to implement.

-Address Autocomplete is known for its speed.
+Address Finder is known for its speed.
 Address options improve as the user types and the closest matching addresses appear on top of the list.

 Less Familiar.
-Address Autocomplete can feel less familiar for less technologically adapted users.
+Address Finder can feel less familiar for less technologically savvy users.